 Developing a marketing strategy and budget is key to a successful marketing plan.
-However, to get the most out of your budget, determining who your target market is and then allocating your marketing strategy to specifically target that market.
-This targeted section will have a lot larger return than if you were just going to send out mass marketing to everyone.
+However, to get the most out of your budget, you need to determine who your target market is and then allocate your marketing strategy to specifically target them.
+This targeted section will have a lot larger of a return than if you were just going to send out mass marketing to everyone.

 Regardless of what you’re doing, marketing is essential for you to get the word out about your product, target potential clients, and convert those individual prospects into customers.
 There are multiple steps when it comes to marketing and successfully advertising.
 However, if you don’t have the product show for it- no one will be interested.

 Typically with a product, a company can advertise the product and the individual can check the product out in person, go to a store, order it online or whatever it may be and get a better feel for the product and if it will work for them or not.
 However, with construction companies, it’s very different.
 Especially for individuals looking to purchase a house, they can walk through the display home, but the home is just that-a display home to show off the best of the best and your prospects know this.
 Having consistently good- real-world examples of houses that they can see is a great way for the potential home buyers to see first-hand a real example of what their potential home maybe if they were to build with you.

 This is why on-site marketing is essential for construction companies, especially home builders.
 Especially in neighbourhoods or largely developed areas, potential home builders are going through the area, trying to pick out a lot number they may be interested in and are definitely looking at the finished houses and the houses currently being built in the area.
 This is why onsite marketing is essential.

 Not utilising marketing on your construction site is a huge disadvantage for your company.
 Think about how much space you have on your construction site.
 Now think of how much it would cost to rent that amount of space for a billboard- a lot of money.
 You already have that space readily available to you- you might as well use it your advantage.